kirenz/ds-python/_sources/docs/lifecycle.md

-# Data Science Lifecycle
+# Overview

 From a high-level perspective, a typical data science project looks something like this :

 ```{image} ../_static/img/lifecycle-data.png
 :alt: datascience